Gauff, just 15, shocks 5-time champ Venus, 39, at Wimbledon

 It was by far the most anticipated match of Day 1 at the grass-court tournament, but hardly the only upset.
 Two-time major champion Naomi Osaka, who was No. 1 until a week ago, lost 7-6 (4), 6-2 to Yulia Putinseva, joining two young members of the men's top-10, No. 6 seed Alexander Zverev and No. 7 seed Stefanos Tsitsipas, on the way out.

-Gauff came into the week outside the top 300 but was granted a wild card by the All England Club for qualifying.
-She rolled through those rounds at a nearby site, knocking off the event’s top seed.
+Gauff came into the week outside the top 300 but was granted a wild card by the All England Club to enter qualifying.
+She rolled through those rounds at a nearby site, knocking off the event's top seed.

-But this was a whole other task: a main-draw match against an idol on No. 1 Court, with its seating capacity of more than 12,000.

-Gauff was sensational and showed zero signs of the moment or the matchup being too daunting for her.
-It’s the sort of unusual calm and steady way she has progressed through the various levels of youth tennis, including reaching the U.S. Open junior final at 13 and winning the French Open junior title at 14.
+Gauff was sensational and showed zero signs that the moment or the matchup was too daunting for her.
+It's the sort of unusual calm and steady way she has progressed through the various levels of youth tennis, including reaching the U.S. Open junior final at 13 and winning the French Open junior title at 14.

 The first set was remarkable: Gauff had 10 winners to only two unforced errors, all the while trading powerful groundstrokes at the baseline with Williams, and never facing a break point.